parthsharma1410/ReactLogin/README.md

+# ATTENDANCE MANAGEMENT SYSTEM
+A full stack web application, being built using Reactjs, Nodejs, and express.
+Uses mongoDb for Database connectivity.
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).